Search the Virtual Trip

 Psychedelic Science 2025

-See our latest video selection from PS2025 from July, 2025 in Denver Colorado.
+See our latest video selection from PS2025 which took place June 16-20, 2025, in Denver, Colorado

 In 2025 it will be 20 years since the Centre for Psychedelic Research began its study of psychedelic drugs in humans, first at Bristol University and then since 2008 at Imperial College London.
 What started out as an imaging study of the brain mechanisms of psilocybin in collaboration with Robin Carhart-Harris and Amanda Feilding has turned into a life changing body of research that has encompassed many hundreds of colleagues: doctors psychologists and neuroscientists.